jayshah1819/tensorrt-int8-practice/README.md

 ctx = device.make_context()
 ```

+* PyCUDA requires a **CUDA context** before allocating memory or copying data to the GPU.
-* `pycuda.autoinit` can do this automatically, but I wanted to **manually control it**.
+* `pycuda.autoinit` can do this automatically, but I wanted **manual control**.
-* Manual init is useful because we can choose the GPU, handle multiple GPUs, and clean up the context when done.
+* Manual init is useful because you can **choose the GPU, handle multiple GPUs**, and clean up the context when done.
-* Without initializing CUDA, memory allocation or copying data to GPU will fail.
+* Without this, GPU memory allocation or calibration would fail.

 ---

 ### 3. **Calibration Cache**

-* INT8 models need **calibration** to map FP32 values to INT8.
-* TensorRT asks us to implement two functions:

 ```python
 def read_calibration_cache(self):